Wappie2000/myHomeBank/README.md

 This is version 2 of the project, it is now more or less in a MVC structure, and grahics have improved and the main functionality is there.

-Of you like to try to use it, just downlaod the zip file.
+If you like to try to use it, just downlaod the zip file.